 - Premier, National tournaments – The AJGA, American Junior Golf Association runs the most premier golf tournaments for juniors.
 AJGA events have the strongest fields in junior golf and run tournaments nationally throughout the year.
 AJGA events are hosted at premier facilities, run by a professional staff, and are often the highest price tournaments out there for juniors given the cost of the events + travel.
 AJGA events are typically by invitation or merit through qualification.
 Playing in the AJGA is an honor and most junior golfers aspire to play in AJGA events in hopes of earning a college scholarship.
 All AJGA events are ranked on junior golf scoreboard.

 - Other National Tours – There are a number of other National junior golf tours that runs events coast to coast.
-All of these tours are professionally managed.
 Many of the events hosted by other National Tours will include “AJGA stars” which act as points to get into AJGA events.
-These tours are a step below the AJGA events, but are very good tournaments to play in locally and nationally.
-The cost for these events is slightly cheaper and strength of the competition is a step below the AJGA.
+The cost for these events is slightly cheaper and strength of the competition is a step below the AJGA as it relates to national events.
 Most events on these national tours are ranked on the junior golf scoreboard.
-Here is a list of the 4 major National golf tours outside of the AJGA.
+Some examples of other National golf tours outside of the AJGA include:

 - FCWT – Future Collegiate World Tour

 - IMG JGT – IMG Junior Golf Tour

 We hope that this article was helpful to understand the different golf tournament options available to junior golfers looking to play in tournaments.
 Depending on your level of competition, willingness to travel, and budget there are different options available to any junior golfer looking for competition.
 Be sure to check out our list of junior golf tournaments in your state to plan your future tournament schedule.